Government’s Role in Mesothelioma Research

 National Cancer Institute

 The National Cancer Institute provides grants for mesothelioma research.
-In 2023, NCI awarded researchers at Fox Chase Cancer Center a $1.2 million mesothelioma grant to study a compound found in broccoli for prevention of the rare cancer.
-NCI’s total 2023 budget is $7.3 billion.
-This figure represents a $408 million increase from 2022.
+In 2023, NCI awarded researchers at Fox Chase Cancer Center a $1.2 million mesothelioma grant to study a compound found in broccoli for the prevention of this rare cancer.
+NCI’s total 2024 budget is $7.22 billion.

 Department of Defense Mesothelioma Research Funding